moltin/moltin-request/README.md

 ## Quickstart (client credentials)

 ⚠️ You should not use client credentials on the client-side.
-You could risk exposing your client secret, you can read more about authentication [here](https://docs.moltin.com/basics/authentication).
+You will expose your client secret, read more about authentication [here](https://docs.moltin.com/basics/authentication).

 ```js
 const { createClient } = require('@moltin/request')